suleymanarslan/notebook/quotes/english.md

   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> Comparison is the death of joy.
+— Mark Twain

 > Whereas most people think that capitalism and competition are synonyms, I think they are anthonyms.
 — Peter Thiel